Rona Ambrose

-Ronalee Ambrose Veitch PC (/ˈrɒnə ˈæmbroʊz/ RAW-nə-_-AM-brohz, née Chapchuk; born March 15, 1969) is a Canadian former politician who was interim leader of the Conservative Party and the leader of the Opposition between 2015 and 2017.
-She was the Conservative Party member of the House of Commons for Sturgeon River—Parkland between 2015 and 2017, and had previously represented Edmonton—Spruce Grove from 2004 to 2015.
+Ronalee Ambrose Veitch PC (/ˈrɒnə ˈæmbroʊz/ RAW-nə-_-AM-brohz, née Chapchuk; born March 15, 1969) is a former Canadian politician who served as leader of the Official Opposition and interim leader of the Conservative Party from 2015 to 2017.
+She was the member of Parliament (MP) for Sturgeon River—Parkland from 2015 to 2017, after previously representing Edmonton—Spruce Grove from 2004 to 2015.

-In her first term as an Opposition MP, she was the Conservative Party's Intergovernmental Affairs critic.
-Ambrose also served as vice-chair of the Treasury Board and has held multiple cabinet positions as Canada's Minister of Health, Minister of the Environment, Minister of Intergovernmental Affairs, Minister of Western Economic Diversification, Minister of Labour, Minister of Public Works and Government Services, and Minister of Status of Women.
-She was President of the Queen's Privy Council for Canada.
-She is also a former communication consultant and public policy consultant for the Alberta government.
+Born in Valleyview, Alberta, Ambrose studied political science at the University of Victoria and later earned a master's degree in public policy from the University of Alberta.
+She worked as a communication and public policy consultant for the Alberta government before entering federal politics.
+First elected in the 2004 federal election, she served as the Conservative Party’s intergovernmental affairs critic during her first term in Opposition.

+Under Prime Minister Stephen Harper, Ambrose held multiple cabinet positions between 2006 and 2015, including minister of the environment (2006–2007), minister of intergovernmental affairs (2007–2008), minister of western economic diversification (2008–2010), minister of labour (2010–2013), minister of public works and government services (2010–2013), minister of status of women (2010–2015), and minister of health (2013–2015).
+She also served as vice-chair of the Treasury Board and president of the Queen's Privy Council for Canada.
-In May 2017, she announced her retirement from federal politics to take effect during the summer.
-The next day, she was named a visiting fellow by the Canada Institute at the Woodrow Wilson International Center for Scholars.
-She retired in July 2017, stating that she hoped she was "able to inspire women to consider public service."

-In August 2017, Justin Trudeau's Liberal government appointed Ambrose to a 13-member NAFTA advisory council that would provide opinion and feedback on the negotiations with the United States and Mexico.
+Following the Conservative Party’s defeat in the 2015 federal election, Ambrose was chosen as interim leader of the party and leader of the Official Opposition.
+She served in the role until 2017, when she announced her retirement from federal politics.
+After leaving office, she was appointed a visiting fellow at the Canada Institute at the Woodrow Wilson International Center for Scholars.
+Later that year, she was named to the Liberal government’s 13-member NAFTA advisory council to provide input on trade negotiations with the United States and Mexico.

 Early life and education

-Ambrose was born Ronalee Chapchuk in Valleyview, Alberta, as the daughter of Colleen (née Clark) and James Chapchuk.
-She grew up in both Brazil and Parkland County, Alberta.
+Ambrose was born Ronalee Chapchuk in Valleyview, Alberta, to Colleen (née Clark) and James Chapchuk.
+She spent parts of her childhood in Brazil and Parkland County, Alberta.
 In addition to English, she also speaks Portuguese and Spanish.

-Ambrose has a Bachelor of Arts in women's and gender studies from the University of Victoria and a Master of Arts degree in political science from the University of Alberta.
+She earned a Bachelor of Arts in women's and gender studies from the University of Victoria and a Master of Arts in political science from the University of Alberta.

 Political views

 Ambrose is a feminist.
-Prior to her work in Canadian federal politics, Ambrose's community service included involvement with organizations working to end violence against women, including the Status of Women Action Group, the Victoria Sexual Assault and Sexual Abuse Crisis Centre, and the Edmonton Women's Shelter.
+Before her work in Canadian federal politics, Ambrose's community service included involvement with organizations working to end violence against women, including the Status of Women Action Group, the Victoria Sexual Assault and Sexual Abuse Crisis Centre, and the Edmonton Women's Shelter.

-Ambrose also calls herself a libertarian and is a fan of Ayn Rand novels such as Atlas Shrugged and The Fountainhead.
+Ambrose also calls herself a libertarian and enjoys Ayn Rand's novels, such as Atlas Shrugged and The Fountainhead.
 She was a member of the Trilateral Commission, an organization dedicated to closer cooperation between Europe, North America, and Japan.